 Supplemental oxygen (by nasal cannula or mask, whichever is better tolerated) to maintain an oxygen saturation >92% is recommended during the delivery of short-acting beta-agonists and anticholinergics in patients with severe exacerbations.

-Oral dexamethasone 0.6 mg/kg/dose (first-line treatment) or oral prednisolone 2 mg/kg/dose (second-line treatment) may be administered if early response to bronchodilators, otherwise parenteral steroids (dexamethasone or methylprednisolone) should be given.
+Oral dexamethasone 0.6 mg/kg/dose (first-line treatment) or oral prednisolone 2 mg/kg/dose (second-line treatment) may be administered if there is an early response to bronchodilators; otherwise, parenteral steroids (dexamethasone or methylprednisolone) should be given.

-Management of status asthmaticus includes continuous inhaled beta-agonist of 0.5 mg/kg/h, nebulized ipratropium, IV dexamethasone 0.6 mg/kg, and intravenous magnesium 25-40 mg/kg (given over 20 min as a single dose up to a maximum of 2 g) concurrently for the child in severe respiratory distress.
-Consideration for IM or SC epinephrine or terbutaline.
-IV hydration is recommended in severe asthmatic requiring admission.
-Patient should be kept NPO in case of respiratory failure and need for intubation.
+Management of status asthmaticus includes continuous inhaled beta-agonist of 0.5 mg/kg/h, nebulized ipratropium, intravenous (IV) dexamethasone 0.6 mg/kg, and IV magnesium 25-40 mg/kg (given over 20 min as a single dose up to a maximum of 2 g) concurrently for the child in severe respiratory distress.
+Intramuscular or subcutaneous epinephrine or terbutaline should be considered.
+IV hydration is recommended in severe asthmatic patients who require admission.
+Patients should be kept NPO in case of respiratory failure and need for intubation.

 Frequent evaluation of the patient's cardiorespiratory status is imperative.
 Pulse oximetry and noninvasive end-tidal CO2 monitoring are ideal.
 Serial blood gas measurements may be necessary if the patient remains critically ill.
 If a child fails to improve with these interventions, admission to an ED observation area, inpatient unit, or pediatric critical care unit should be initiated.
 Continued failure to respond with mental status changes is an ominous finding and suggests rising pCO2.
 Consider noninvasive positive pressure ventilation (PPV) (eg, continuous positive airway pressure [CPAP] 3-5 cm H2 O, intermittent positive airway pressure [IPAP] 10-18 cm H2 O) prior to rapid sequence intubation.
 BiPAP utilization in acute pediatric asthma exacerbations for patients 20 kg or less is safe and may improve clinical outcomes.[29]
 Consider the increased risk of pneumothorax if intubated.
 Optimize ventilator settings.